- What are standards and specifications?

 The standards are in numerical order in each part; the range of standards contained in a volume is on the spine of each volume so it's easy to see which volume you need.

 Each of these standards also has an individual title by which a person might refer to it instead of the number.
 These titles are in the TOC of each volume but in numerical, not alphabetical, order.
-They can also be checked on the ACI website.
+These can also be searched through the ACI catalogue - search only, no online access.

 ACI also publishes various other journals, reports, commentaries, etc. which are available separately.